Informo/specs/content/trust-management/trust-level.md

 If the user trusts a TA with a specific trust level, the TA's effective trust level **must** be equal to this user-defined value.
 This lets the user limit the depth of its trust network.

-If the user trusts a TA with no specific trust level, the TA's effective trust level **should** be equal to the highest link trust level between every link defined by this TA, plus one.
+If the user trusts a TA `A` with no specific trust level, a TA `B` trusted by `A` **should** be trusted by the user with an effective trust level equal to the link trust level `A` defines for `B`.
 This lets the user fully trust both the TA and its trust network.
-If the TA does not trust any other TA, its effective trust level **should** be 0.
+Client implementation **can** do this by using an infinite value for `A`'s effective trust level.

 ## Examples